TheMiniDriver/replit/game-of-life/docs/game-of-life.md

 The Game of Life is played on a grid of cells.
 Each cell has a state of either alive or dead.
 A set of rules is applied on each generation to determine the next state of the cells.
 These rules are:

-1. If a cell is alive and has less than two live neighbours, it dies.
+1. If a cell is alive and has less than two live neighbors, it dies.
-1. If a cell is alive and has more than three live neighbours, it dies.
+1. If a cell is alive and has more than three live neighbors, it dies.
-1. If a cell is alive and has two or three live neighbours, it lives on to the next generation.
+1. If a cell is alive and has two or three live neighbors, it lives on to the next generation.
-1. If a cell is dead and has exactly three live neighbours, it becomes a live cell.
+1. If a cell is dead and has exactly three live neighbors, it becomes a live cell.

 John Conway spent about 18 months of his coffee breaks tweaking the rules for the game, to come up with the rule set that made the most interesting patterns and properties.
 He didn't build it for a computer initially.
 He first played it using a Go board, updating the game manually.

-The interesting thing about Game of Life, is that despite its simple rules, it can create amazingly complex and interesting patterns, and even 'lifeforms' and machines.
+The interesting thing about Game of Life is that despite its simple rules it can create amazingly complex and interesting patterns, and even 'lifeforms' and machines.
 It's pretty cool to set some patterns, and then watch how they evolve.

-In this tutorial, we'll build the Game of Life using Javascript and Kaboom.
+In this tutorial, we'll build the Game of Life using JavaScript and Kaboom.

 ## Getting started in replit

-Head over to replit and create a new repl, using "Kaboom" as the template.
+Head over to Replit and create a new repl, using "Kaboom" as the template.
 Name it something like "Space Invaders", and click "Create".

 After the repl has booted up, you should see a `main.js` file under the "Scenes" section.
 This is where we'll start coding.
 It already has some code in, but we'll replace that.